louisaxel-ambroise/epcis/README.md

 ## HTTP Endpoints

-The API is secured using HTTP Basic authentication.
+The API is secured using HTTP Basic authentication by default.
 There is no default user, but when in Development environment the unknown users will be created autmatically.
 A user is limited to see only the events and masterdata he captured by default.

 ### EPCIS 1.2 endpoints: